Future of Humanities in Education Symposium

 Schedule

 All Friday events take place at the Hall Center for the Humanities, except for the reception.
-Friday evening reception location TBA.
+Friday evening reception is at The Oread Hotel.

 Friday, September 13, 2024